kalebbennaveed/kalebbennaveed.github.io/index.md

     <h1><strong>Kaleb</strong> <span class="normal-weight">Ben Naveed</span></h1>
     <p><strong>PhD Student</strong> in Robotics, University of Michigan, Ann Arbor</p>

-    <p>I am a third-year Robotics Ph.D. student in
+    <p>I am a fourth-year Robotics Ph.D. student in
   <a href="https://dasc-lab.github.io/" target="_blank">The DASC Lab</a>
   at the
   <a href="https://robotics.umich.edu/" target="_blank">Department of Robotics</a>,